LION BUDOKAN KARATE INTERNATIONAL

 Uniform Specifications

-- Shirt and Pants: Ensure that shirt lengths cover the hips and that sleeves and pant legs are tailored to the correct size — not merely folded but properly sewn to fit.
+- Shirt and Pants: Shirt lengths must cover the hips.
+Sleeves and pant legs must be properly sewn to fit — not merely folded.

-- Hair and Jewellery: Long hair must be kept tidy and secured back.
-All types of jewellery, including rings, earrings, and watches, must be removed before training to ensure safety during sparring and self-defence practices.
+- Hair and Jewellery: Long hair must be secured back.
+All jewellery including rings, earrings, and watches must be removed before training.

-- Nails: Keep fingernails and toenails trimmed to avoid injuries to yourself or others during training.
+- Nails: Keep fingernails and toenails trimmed to avoid injuries to yourself or others.

 - Wear the standard LBKI Karate uniform with the club badge.